YonicDev/yonic-corner/README.md

 ## Content

-The Yonic Corner uses Astro content collections for data regarding the site.
+The Yonic Corner uses Astro content collections for handling the actual content of the blog.

 ### Blog posts